What is Fidelity International?

 - £30 to trade shares and investment trusts via phone.

-We’ve estimated the cost of investing with Fidelity over the course of a year, as shown in the tables below.
+We’ve estimated the cost of investing with Fidelity over the course of a year in a stocks and shares Isa.

 Read our comparison of investment platform charges to see how much investing with Fidelity costs for a range of portfolios.